Addiction is an illness not a choice

 William M Reiter, MD, FACP

-Since 2012 the Reiter Foundation has been focusing its primary attention on the development of best practices for the treatment of opioid (opiate), methamphetamine and cocaine use disorders.
+Since 2012 the Reiter Foundation has been focusing its primary attention on the development of best practices for the treatment of opioid (opiate), methamphetamine, cocaine and alcohol use disorders.
 We bring together Medication-Assisted Treatment (MAT) with affiliated, mental health, behavioral health and addiction recovery services.
-Expedited appointments are available for pregnant women and for people released from incarceration, residential programs or hospitals.
+Expedited appointments are available during pregnancy and for people released from incarceration, residential programs or hospitals.

 We understand that addiction is an illness, not a choice.
 People suffering with addiction must be treated with the same dignity and compassion with which healthcare professionals should treat all those in their care.

 We are calling this The Odyssey Program to remind us all that it can be a long and difficult journey to get back home, home to oneself without the influence of drugs, taking the time needed to allow the whole person to recover - a long journey that must overcome many obstacles to be successful.
 Odyssey is a part of a Montana not-for-profit organization.

 Care is delivered in both a face-to-face setting at our office in Anaconda, Montana and through secure Internet-based visits (telemedicine) intended to reduce travel burden and to reach people living in communities without MAT prescribers.
 Our patients see the same medical provider each visit and we work hard to develop the rapport and trust that should be expected in every healthcare relationship.
 Currently, our telemedicine practice is limited to Montana, Idaho and Washington.